After shopping regularly on Amazon since 2004, I quit shopping there in 2019.

 Basically, what if this was the opening question for all your purchases, on Amazon or elsewhere?

-As much as possible, I also try to avoid the big box stores, such as Target, Home Depot, Walgreens, Lowes, Costco, and especially Walmart.
-I will occasionally still buy from some of these companies, as with some products, it’s sometimes just hard to avoid it!
+I don’t really like shopping at any of the big box stores, such as Target, Home Depot, Walgreens, Lowes, Costco, and especially Walmart.
+However, I occasionally still buy from some of these companies, as with some products, it can be hard to avoid it!

 Importantly, even though all of these companies are certainly cogs in the consumerism system, apart from Walmart, I see them as much better than Amazon for two reasons.